Window Vision Functions

 Parameters:

-• tolerance – Allowed difference per channel (default is 0 for exact match).
+• tolerance (int) – Allowed per-channel difference; defaults to 0 for exact matches.

 Returns: